WiredNerd/pytest-sort/docs/source/example_test.md

 But we are already trying to reuse those values, so let's create a fixture instead.
 This fixture will create the three test objects from scratch before each test.
 You could alternately create 3 fixtures, one for each response.
-That would save execution time, expecially if you were loading data form a file.
+That would save execution time, especially if you were loading data form a file.

 _test_core.py:_
 ```python3